flenniken/statictea/docs/env.md

 # maxWarningsWritten

-The maximum of warning messages to show.
+The maximum number of warning messages to show.

 ```nim
 maxWarningsWritten = 10